mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 * By default Mantid uses Levenberg-Marquardt

-  We can also recommend Trust Region, in particular where stability is important
+  We can also recommend Trust Region, in particular where accuracy is important

 The above recommendations are based on the results presented in sections below.